Home Guides Enable processed microphone (Linux)

 ls -l ~/.config/pipewire/pipewire.conf.d/99-starlabs-mic-processing.conf

-If that file is missing, the processed mic won’t appear.
+If that file is missing, the processed microphone won’t appear.